eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Business Partner Kit/Documentation BPDM/bpdm_arc42.md

 #### **SME**

--Currently there is no SME Application available
+- Currently there is no SME Application available

 ## Runtime View